hknutsen/utils/README.md

-# Henrik's utility scripts
+# Fedora Workstation

-My utility scripts for automating tasks on Fedora Linux.
+My scripts and playbooks for automating tasks on Fedora Linux.

 ## Usage